How to Choose a Website Builder

 • This article contains affiliate links •

-For my clients who want a beautiful, customized, flexible website, my first choice platform is usually Squarespace.
-This gives me plentiful options for a truly personal design, is reasonably easy to update on an ongoing basis, and doesn’t cost the earth.
+For my clients who want a beautiful, strategic, flexible author website, my first choice platform is Squarespace.
+This gives me plentiful options for a personal design that gets business results and, is reasonably easy for you to keep up to date.
 See examples of sites I’ve built here.

 If you'd like to try to build your own website without learning how to code, there are well over a dozen drag-and-drop website builder tools currently available.

-Although I really love Carrd.co for DIY projects, I wanted to make sure I stay familiar with other options.
-So I set out recently to test the alternatives in the create-your-own website space.
+Although I love Carrd.co for simple DIY projects, I wanted to make sure I stay familiar with other options.
+So I set out to test the alternatives in the create-your-own website space.

 I was so surprised at the different constraints I found, the difficulty of using some tools, and the show-stopping lack of choice with others, that I decided I should compile the things you should look out for, when deciding on a website builder tool.